World Heritage Sites in Japan

 Buddhist Monuments in the Horyu-ji Area

 There are around 48 Buddhist monuments in the Horyu-ji area, in Nara Prefecture.
 Several dates from the late 7th or early 8th century, making them some of the oldest surviving wooden buildings in the world.
-These masterpieces of wooden architecture are important not only for the history of art, since they illustrate the adaptation of Chinese Buddhist architecture and layout to Japanese culture but also, for the history of religion since their construction coincided with the introduction of Buddhism to Japan from China by way of the Korean peninsula.
+Moreover, these masterpieces of wooden architecture are important for the history of art since they illustrate the adaptation of Chinese Buddhist architecture and layout to Japanese culture.
+But also, for the history of religion since their construction coincided with the introduction of Buddhism to Japan from China by way of the Korean peninsula.

-Himeji-jo is the finest surviving example of early 17th-century Japanese castle architecture, comprising 83 buildings with highly developed systems of defense and ingenious protection devices dating from the beginning of the Shogun period.
-It is a masterpiece of construction in wood, combining function with aesthetic appeal, both in its elegant appearance unified by the white plastered earthen walls and in the subtlety of the relationships between the building masses and the multiple roof layers.
+Himeji-jo is the finest surviving example of early 17th-century Japanese castle architecture.
+It dates from the beginning of the Shogun period.
+It is a masterpiece of construction in wood, combining function with aesthetic appeal.

 Historic Monuments of Ancient Kyoto